-Do You Need Car Insurance In New York And New Jersey?
+Do You Need Car Insurance In The United States?

-The penalties for driving without auto insurance in New York may extend to:
+Some of the penalties for driving without auto insurance in the U.S. can include:

 - A fine of up to $1,500